wp-plugins/custom-contact-forms/readme.txt

 Tags: contact form, web form, custom contact form, custom forms, captcha form, contact fields, form mailers Requires at least: 2.8.1
 Tested up to: 3.4.1
-Stable tag: 5.1.0.2
+Stable tag: 5.1.0.3

 A customizable and intuitive contact form plugin for Wordpress.

 == Description ==

 __Attention:__ Custom Contact Forms really needs support from developers.
 We need code contribution to make this plugin better.
-Please fork the plugin on [Github](https://github.com/tlovett1/custom-contact-forms) and create push requests!
+Please fork the plugin on [Github](https://github.com/tlovett1/custom-contact-forms)!

 Customize every aspect of your forms without any knowledge of CSS: borders, padding, sizes, colors.
 Ton's of great features.
 Required fields, captchas, tooltip popovers, unlimited fields/forms/form styles, use a custom thank you page or built-in popover with a custom success message set for each form.